circlefin/malachite/specs/english/proofs_scheduling.md

   block if it has not produced, or retrieved from some prover, `expected_proof(H*)`, as correct validators will reject the proposed block;
-- Non-primary proposers of height `H*` are not allowed to propose empty blocks either, for the same reason.
+- Non-primary proposers of height `H*` are not allowed to propose empty blocks either, for the same reason: correct validators will reject the proposed block, as it does not include the required `expected_proof(H*)`.

 As a result, some prover must produce `expected_proof(H*)` and render it available to the proposer of a round of height `H*` to be included in the